rlqd/easy-persist/README.md

     name: z.string(),
 });

-const Persist = new Persist('animal', animalSchema.parse, {
+const p = new Persist('animal', animalSchema.parse, {
     storageFactory: new FileStorageFactory('/opt/my-app-data'),
     validateSet: true, // To validate value on "set" as well });